sama1mansn/opbnb-docs/docs/tutorials/running-a-local-node.md

 op-geth runs with [PBSS(Path-Base Scheme Storage) and PebbleDB](./pbss-pebble.md) by adding the flags `--state.scheme path` and `--db.engine pebble`.
 **It's recommended to start a new node with this mode, which provides better performance and less disk space usage.**

+To start the op-geth node for a fast node, you can add the flag `--allow-insecure-no-tries`. but the `gcmode` should be `full`.

 op-node